BinaryMoon/wp-toolbelt/readme.txt

 * Ensure projects and testimonials block styles are loaded.
 * Prevent scripts from being loaded multiple times.
 * Make the featured images on the projects block link to the project.
+* Add a method for skipping headings in the heading anchor module.
+Added support for this to the Projects block.

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)